Care Tips & Fun Facts!

 Can I house my hamster(s) with my rats?
 If you have both species, don't attempt to put them together.
 This will likely leave your hamster to meet a terrible fate.
 It's not worth the risk.
 Rats are omnivorous and will kill small rodents of different species.

 Can I give my hamster a bath?
 No. Don't do this unless absolutely necessary.
 Hamsters bathe themselves and are very clean animals.
-Even rats shouldn't really be bathed (For rats, many just recommend wiping down their tail with a wet rag when it gets too dirty).
+Even rats shouldn't really be given a bath (For rats, many just recommend wiping down their tail with a wet rag when it gets too dirty).
 Hamsters will panic in water and this can lead to heart failure and shortened life span.

 If I can no longer keep my Hamster at any point, can I return him/her to you?
 Yes, I am happy to take back hamsters that need to find a new home.
 This does not mean I am a rescue.
-I will only take back hamsters that were born and raised at my hamstery.
-Upon return, you may be required to provide a suitable cage for me to keep your surrendered hamster in.
+I will only take in hamsters that were born and raised at my hamstery.
+Upon return, you may be required to provide your hamster's cage and supplies.

 Hamsters come with a health guarantee.
 All hamsters are sold with a pet only agreement stated in contract.
 If you would like breeding rights, please state this in your application.